 Biology is central to dealing with the most important issues facing the world today, including environmental problems, health and disease, food production and the benefits and hazards of new genetic technologies.
 It enables individuals to know and understand more about living organisms and the workings of the body.

 Students on the course will be able to appreciate how society makes decisions about scientific issues and how the sciences contribute to the success of the economy and society.
-Whilst at the same time, through practical exercises and the study of past key experiments, students will develop and demonstrate a deeper appreciation of the skills, knowledge and understanding of how science works.
+At the same time, through practical exercises and the study of past key experiments, students will develop and demonstrate a deeper appreciation of the skills, knowledge and understanding of how science works.

 A minimum of five GCSEs (with two at grade 6, and three at grade 4) including at least two 6s in Science.

 GCSE Maths grades should be a minimum of a grade 6.

 Minimum GCSE score of 6.0.